PsuedoLogics/Cosmo-s-Crops-Java-Swing/README.md

-# NativeJavaSwingGraphics
+# Cosmo's Crops - A fun little Java game
-Testing writing graphical programs in pure Java using Swing.
+Testing writing graphical programs in Java using Swing, gathering and processing input, character controls, animations, and timed systems.

-By Michael Mathews - Copywrite 2024
+By Michael Mathews - 2024

-All code and graphics(poor as they are) are done by Michael M.
+All code and 'graphics'(lol) are done by Michael M.

-Program runs and demonstrates a simple building, growing, and harvesting system.

-Using Java Swing.
+To Run:

+Download project files.

+Open in preferred IDE (Built w IntelliJ).

+Run the main file.

+Graphical window will launch.

+Press 'E' to switch action type (IE: Planting/Harvesting/Building) and 'click' with mouse to perform action.

+Must Till the land, then plant(only if seeds are available), harvest when grown, and build fences to protect the crops.

+-Enjoy